wooyek/jira-sandbox/README.md

 Please bare in mind that you'll problaby run into issues with Bitbucket as [cookies can be overwritten by different services](https://confluence.atlassian.com/display/BitbucketServerKB/XSRF+Security+Token+Missing).

+## Environment update

+When you want re-provision the environment use these commands:

+    ~/jira-sandbox$ git pull origin master
+    ~/jira-sandbox$ vagrant destroy basic
+    ~/jira-sandbox$ vagrant up basic